Edmontosaurus mummy SMF R 4036: Supposed stomach contents

-German paleontologist Dieter Uhl, in 2020, analyzed the available historic accounts, microscope slides of plant remains prepared by Kräusel, and additional plant remains found within the sandstone that surrounded the mummy, concluding that the presumed stomach or gut contents are probably external in origin.
-According to Uhl, the plant fragments described by Kräusel are much smaller than other known hadrosaurid gut contents and coprolites, and instead, compare well with the plant remains extracted from the surrounding rock that were transported by water.
-Furthermore, the mass described by Kräusel was found atop of the of the hip and therefore in the upper region of the body cavity, which is an unlikely location for stomach or gut contents as the animal was found laying on its underside.
-Uhl hypothesized that the mass of plant remains could have formed after most of the body cavity had already been filled with sand by the action of a river, leaving a chamber that acted as a sediment trap where the fine plant detritus suspended in the water accumulated.
+Dieter Uhl, in 2020, analyzed the available historic accounts, microscope slides of plant remains prepared by Kräusel, and additional plant remains found within the sandstone that surrounded the mummy.
+Uhl concluded that Kräusel's plant remains were probably not stomach or gut contents: The plant fragments are much smaller than those of other known hadrosaurid gut contents and coprolites, and are more comparable to the plant remains extracted from the surrounding rock that were transported by water.
+Furthermore, the mass described by Kräusel was found atop the of the hip and therefore in the upper region of the body cavity, which is an unlikely location for stomach or gut contents as the animal was found lying on its underside.
+Uhl hypothesized that the mass of plant remains could have formed after most of the body cavity had already been filled with sand by the action of a river, leaving a chamber that acted as a sediment trap where the fine plant detritus that was suspended in the water could accumulate.